ecilasun/tinysys/board/README.md

 For hardware, visit https://github.com/ecilasun/tinysys.
 The project files require a recent version of Vivado suite to work.

-For software, visit https://github.com/ecilasun/riscvtool and check the tinysys directory for the default ROM image and samples.
-The ROM image comes in two parts: the actual executable ROM and another one (fetch) that contains instruction sequences to inject on hardware/software interrupts.
+For software, check the source/samples or source/ROMs/boot directories.
+The default ROM image comes in two parts: the actual executable ROM and another one (fetch) that contains instruction sequences to inject on hardware/software interrupts.
 Samples demonstrate majority of the capabilities of the tinysys SoC itself.

-# Device manual:
+# Device manual (WiP):
 - Populating the board
     - USB-C power and serial
     - SD card reader